RiccardoBiondi/segmentation/README.md

 ## Usage

 Lets consider the case where you have an high number of patient.
 First of all you have to divide the data in train and test dataset: the first one to estimate the centroids used to segment the second one.
 To achieve these purpose create two folders named *train* and *test* and organize your sample inside them.
-All the data must be in *.pkl.npy* format or in *.dcm*.
-In the DICOM case in each folder you have to create a subfolder for each patient that contains the *.dcm* files.
+The supported input formats are the ones availabel from SimpleITK.
+In case of DICOM series in each folder you have to create a subfolder for each patient that contains the *.dcm* files.

 ### Training
- - first of all you have to create the *output* folder, in which all the results will be saved in  *.pkl.npy* format.
+ - first of all you have to create the *output* folder, in which all the results will be saved in  *.nii* format.
  - Now you have to isolate the lung from the rest of the body.
 To do that simply run lung_extraction.ps1 by providing as arguments the input folder and the output one:
  ```powershell
 PS \> ./lung_extraction.ps1 path/to/input/folder/ path/to/output/folder/